Kettlebaston Visitors Book

-immediately.
-However this ensures that the content is rigorously controlled, 100% relevant to the village, and will not contain 'spam', 'flames' or any offensive material (so please don't bother submitting it)!
+However this ensures that the content is rigorously controlled, 100% relevant to the village, and will not contain 'spam', 'flames' or any other offensive material (so please don't bother submitting it)!

-Please send your message using the link below.
+Please send your message using the following link.
 The content will appear as dispatched, and will include the senders name and email address unless requested otherwise.

 The content of any URLs listed within these messages are beyond this site's jurisdiction, and the reporting of